Reviews You Can Rely On

 Conclusion

-Whether you're just entering the sport or a lifelong skier, there's an incredible jacket for you and your needs.
+Whether you're just entering the sport or are a lifelong skier, there's an incredible jacket for you and your needs.
 From resort-focused options to more versatile backcountry choices, every model on this list has earned its place in this review.
 All you have to do is pick the one that matches your budget.

 Jacqueline Kearney, Lyra Pierotti, Jeff Dobronyi, and Jeremy Benson